juanplldev/HomeServer/README.md

 With this route enabled you will have access to `your_client_url/register`.

+> [!WARNING]
-> **_NOTE:_** The cloud does not distinguish between users; all users created will have access to the same folders.
+> The cloud does not distinguish between users; all users created will have access to the same folders.
-> So, remember to re-comment the register route on `api/src/routes/index.js` to prevent unexpected access.
+> So, remember to re-comment the register route on `api/src/routes/index.js` to prevent an unexpected access.

 ## To Do